 “Soccer is like a play in two acts with the referee as the director.
 The drama contains the full spectrum of emotions including suspense, excitement, periods of calm followed by intense action, there are heroes and occasionally villains, and good performances building to a dramatic conclusion.
 A good director (referee) with well-coached actors (players) has the capability of creating a wonderful two-act play (game) that will be enjoyed by all who observe.” — Ken Aston

-The Section One Referee website provides all volunteers in Section One with current information, guidance and training opportunities to fulfill all aspects of the AYSO National Referee Program.
+The Section 1 Referee website provides all volunteers in Section 1 with current information, guidance and training opportunities to fulfill all aspects of the AYSO National Referee Program.
 A good place to find everything about the program is in the National Referee Program Manual.
 You will find links to topics such as Laws of the Game, Referee forms, Books on Refereeing, Game videos and more.
 This material is provided to assist in your development as a Referee.

-Summary of the 2015 Changes To the Laws of the Game
+Summary of the 2019 Changes To the Laws of the Game

 Interested in becoming a (better) Referee?

-Section One 2016 Goals and Objectives
+2019 Goals and Objectives

 - Promote Referee Assessment and Instruction for all AYSO Referees